-Our cash and cash equivalents on hand totaled \$25.7 million as of June 30, 2008.
-We anticipate that our cash and cash equivalents on hand, our borrowing availability under the 2007 Credit Agreement, our short term investments, if any, and our future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements and planned capital expenditures and to facilitate our future ability to grow.
-Our anticipated participation in large scale initiatives to rebuild the United States electric power grid may require a significant amount of additional working capital.
+Our cash and cash equivalents on hand totaled \$23.0 million as of September 30, 2008.
+We anticipate that our cash and cash equivalents on hand, our \$60.0 million borrowing availability under the 2007 Credit Agreement, and our future cash flow from operations will provide sufficient cash to enable us to meet our future operating needs, debt service requirements, planned capital expenditures and to facilitate our future ability to grow.
+Although we believe that we have adequate cash and availability under our credit facility to meet these needs, our anticipated participation in certain significant large-scale initiatives to rebuild the United States electric power grid may require additional working capital, depending upon the size and duration of the project and the financial terms of the underlying agreement.